wp-plugins/wp-live-chat-support/readme.txt

 == Changelog ==

+= 4.4.4 - 2015-07-20 - Low Priority =
+* Bug Fix: Big fixed that would cause the live chat to timeout during a conversation

 = 4.4.3 - 2015-07-16 - Low Priority =
 * Bug Fix: Ajax URL undefined in some versions of WordPress
 * Improvement: Warning messages limited to the Settings page only

 = 4.4.2 - 2015-07-13 - Low Priority =
 * Improvement: Gravatar images will load on sites using SSL without any issues